luiscoco/BOOK-of-AI/README.md

 # BOOK of AI

-This is the official site: https://thebookof.ai/
+This is the ai book site: https://thebookof.ai/

+Also visit the Azure ai CLI official site: https://github.com/Azure/azure-ai-cli

 ## 1. Azure ai CLI Installation